twinstar6980/Twinning.Documentation/english/installation.md

 1. Compile or download the distribution for your device.

-2. Move the downloaded file to the home directory and rename it to `core` 。
+2. Move the resulting file to the home directory, then rename it to `core`.

 > You have to choose the right `core` for your device and rename to `core`, otherwise the tool won't be able to launch correctly.